pdeperio/pdeperio.github.io/_pages/about.md

 ---
 permalink: /
-title: "Patrick de Perio"
+title: ""
-excerpt: "About me"
+excerpt: "Research Website of Patrick de Perio"
 author_profile: true
 redirect_from:
   - /about/